-Modular Homes: Those units which the manufacturer certifies are constructed in compliance with Title 10, chapter 957, §9001 et seq., and rules adopted under that chapter, meaning structures, transportable in one or more sections, which are not constructed on a permanent chassis and are designed to be used as dwellings on permanent foundations when connected to the required utilities, including the plumbing, heating, air conditioning and electrical systems contained in the unit.
+Modular Homes: A Dwelling that the manufacturer certifies is constructed in compliance with Title 10, chapter 951, §9001 et seq., and rules adopted under that chapter.
+Modular Homes are Structures that are not constructed on a permanent chassis but are designed to be placed on permanent foundations.
+Modular Homes are transportable in one or more sections and are designed to be used as Dwellings when connected to the required utilities, including the plumbing, heating, air conditioning and electrical systems contained in the unit.

-Motel: A building or group of buildings in which lodging is offered to the general public for compensation, and where entrance to rooms is made directly from the outside of the building.
-Motel includes such terms as tourist cabins and tourist court.
-Any transient accommodations which does not meet the definitions of Bed and Breakfast, Hotel, or Inn shall be deemed to be a motel for the purposes of an ordinance.
+Motel: A building or group of Buildings, within which a business provides lodging to the general public for compensation, and in which ingress and egress to and from the rooms are made directly from the outside of the building.
+Motels also are referred to as tourist cabins or a tourist court.
+Any transient accommodation that does not meet the definition of Bed and Breakfast, Hotel, Inn, or Vacation Rental is considered a Motel for the purposes of this Ordinance.

-Motorized Vehicle: Any mechanically or electrically powered device, not operated on rails, upon which or by which a person or property may be transported on the land.
-The definition shall include, but not be limited to: automobile, bus, semi-trailer, tractor, truck, van, motorcycle, snowmobile, and moped.
+Motorized Vehicle: Any mechanically or electrically powered device, not operated on rails, upon which or by which a person or property may be transported on the land or water.

+Motorized Vehicle includes but is not limited to automobile, bus, semi-trailer, tractor, truck, van, motorcycle, snowmobile, boat or other engine powered water craft, and moped.